-Native to some parts of Australia, the rainbow lorikeet was illegally released in the 1990s.
-This dominant and prolific bird now poses a significant threat to our native wildlife by competing for food and nesting sites and carrying avian diseases.
+Native to some parts of Australia, the rainbow lorikeet was illegally released in Auckland in the 1990s.
+This dominant and prolific bird now poses a significant threat to our native wildlife.

 Rainbow lorikeets look very similar to the more common eastern rosella.
 The main distinguishing feature is the lorikeets' blue head.

 The rainbow lorikeet (Trichoglossus haematodus) is an Unwanted Organism under the Biosecurity Act 1993, with an exemption for bird fanciers to hold and sell birds.
 Birds may still be kept as pets in secure aviaries and cages but it is illegal to release a rainbow lorikeet into the wild.
 People releasing them into the wild may face heavy penalties.